sugia279/HiEnds/README.md

 3. **Run Tests**: Select the tests you want to run from the displayed list and click the "Run" button.
 4. **View Results**: Analyze the test results directly within the tool.

-### Benefits of Using TigerRoar for NUnit Test Runner

-- **Streamlined Test Management:** Simplifies the process of discovering, selecting, and running NUnit tests from a DLL.
-- **Enhanced Productivity:** Reduces the time and effort required to manage and execute tests, allowing developers to focus on coding and debugging.
-- **Comprehensive Logging:** Provides detailed logs and results for each test run, aiding in quick analysis and troubleshooting.
-- **Flexibility and Control:** Offers the ability to configure test runs with specific parameters and arguments, ensuring tests are executed exactly as needed.

-TigerRoar's NUnit Test Runner feature is designed to enhance the efficiency and effectiveness of your testing workflows, making it an essential tool for any development team using NUnit for their testing needs.

 ## Key Features of TigerRoar
 ### Data Extraction:
 Extract various kinds of data from DLL, CSV, and XML files for comprehensive testing and reporting.
-I'm
 ### Command and Script Execution:
 TigerRoar allows users to run commands and scripts from a user interface or through scheduled tasks.
 The tool supports various command and script types, including batch, PowerShell, and other scripting languages.
 ### Logging and Result Tracking